 The King of Marvin Gardens (1972)

 By 1970, with only a few leading roles under his belt, Nicholson had already established his electric personality as a New Hollywood leading man to be reckoned with.
-Bob Rafelson cast him in his breakthrough lead role in Five Easy Pieces and worked with him as writer or actor six times, making for more collaborations than with any other director.
+Bob Rafelson cast him in his breakthrough lead role in Five Easy Pieces and worked with him as a writer or actor six times, making for more collaborations than with any other director.
 Here he allows Nicholson to play against a type that was already creeping in.

 Bruce Dern plays Jason, Nicholson’s David’s older brother.
 Jason is a self-delusional walking salesman type, a man with charisma to spare and little to back it up.
 David is a nebbish, insecure struggling artist.
 One can easily see these roles reversed, but letting Nicholson play a fly on the wall so early in his career is fascinating in retrospect – not only a solid actor, the performance shows how good of a reactor Nicholson was in the 70s, allowing Dern to command the room while his skeptical gaze puts every empty proclamation Dern makes in harsh, depressing relief.